Wills and Trust Attorneys in Lee’s Summit, MO

 Trusts & Elder Law: Protecting Assets Long-Term

 Because we practice both estate planning and Elder Law, we help families look beyond basic documents.
-Long term care costs and Medicaid eligibility can erode a lifetime of savings if the right protections aren’t in place.
+Long term care costs and Medicaid eligibility can erode a lifetime of savings if the right protections aren’t in place. —especially when families are unsure when additional care may be needed.
+Learn more about the signs that nursing home care may be necessary to better plan ahead and protect your assets.

 We help families: